mkhosla11/nara-starter/README.md

 6. Resolve merge conflicts as needed and ensure smooth integration.

+## Features Implemented

+### 1. Daily Gratitude Input
+Users can write and save one thing they’re grateful for each day through a clean, accessible input area.
+Each entry is stored with a timestamp in `chrome.storage.local`, encouraging consistent reflection and positivity.
+If a user inputs two things in one day the first is overwritten.

+Clicking the “View Gratitude Log” button transitions the user to a dedicated gratitude log screen with a new background.
+Entries are grouped by date and dynamically displayed from storage, allowing users to revisit their moments of gratitude anytime.
+A “Back” button returns users to the main UI seamlessly.

+### 3. Speech Bubble Encouragement
+Each time a task is checked off, a speech bubble appears near the deer character with a random motivational message (e.g., “Great job!”, “You’re making progress!”).
+This adds a playful, rewarding touch to task completion and reinforces positive behavior.

 ## Submission
 - Submit the final version of your project as per course guidelines.
 - Include a brief write-up of your implemented features and any challenges faced.